- ACTH Adrenocorticotropin hormone

 Implantation and hCG Production

 Embryonic invasion of the uterus occurs during a specific window of implantation 8 to 10 days after ovulation and fertilization, when the conceptus is a blastocyst.
 Vitronectin, an alpha-v-beta-3 integrin receptor ligand, serves as one of several links between the maternal and embryonic epithelia.
 The two layers of placental epithelial cells, cytotrophoblasts and syncytiotrophoblasts, develop after the blastocyst invades the endometrium (Figure 16–1).
-Columns of invading cytotrophoblasts anchor the ...
+Columns of invading cytotrophoblasts ...